wikimedia/mediawiki-extensions-TimedMediaHandler/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 *Streaming download*

-In IE and Edge, the (MS-prefixed) Stream/StreamReader interface is used to read data on demand into ArrayBuffer objects.

 In Firefox, the 'moz-chunked-array' responseType on XHR is used to read data as ArrayBuffer chunks during download.
 Safari and Chrome use a 'binary string' read which requires manually converting input to ArrayBuffer chunks.
+In IE and Edge have an (MS-prefixed) Stream/StreamReader interface which can be used to read data on demand into ArrayBuffer objects, but it has proved problematic especially with intermediate proxies; as of 1.1.2 IE and Edge use the same chunked binary-string method as Safari and Chrome.

 The Firefox and Safari/Chrome cases have been hacked up to do streaming buffering by chunking the requests at up to a megabyte each, using the HTTP Range header.
 For cross-site playback, this requires CORS setup to whitelist the Range header!